derricks/hirsute/manual.md

 The Language
 ------------
-* storage
+* storage _type_ - the storage system to output to.
+Currently, only :mysql is supported
-* a/an - defines a template for a type of object in the system.
+* a/an('_type_') - defines a template for a type of object in the system.
 You can pass a block of Ruby code which will get executed

 <code><pre>
     a('user')